microsoft/EA-HAS-Bench/README.md

 ### Sampling points in $\mathrm{RegNet}$ + hpo
 For EA-HAS-Bench’s search space that contains both model architectures and hyperparameters, we use random search (RS) to sample unbiased data to build a robust surrogate benchmark.

-The following command will train all architecture candidate in the size search space with 90 epochs and use the random seed of 777.
-If you want to use a different number of training epochs, please replace 90 with it, such as 01 or 12.
+The following command will train all architecture candidate in the search space.
 ```
 cd RegNet+HPO
 python tools/azure_sweep.py --mode amlt --config_path configs\sweeps\cifar\mb_v0.4.yaml